The Ultimate Podcast Script Template (Plus A List of Ideas)

 - “Welcome to Leadership DNA, a podcast for those who aspire to be a better leader.
 Alongside Arturo Gomez I am Rob Cressy.
 Today’s Topic…”

-- “Welcome to the Best Year Ever, a podcast designed to inspire growth and impact so you can create your best year ever.
+- “Welcome to the Built For The Game, a podcast designed to help you win in business & life for the long haul.
 I’m your host Rob Cressy.
 Today’s topic…”

 If you are doing an interview podcast then you are going to want to write down the guest introduction.
 It is very important that you find out ahead of time how to pronounce the guests name and what they would like to use as their title.
 Even if it looks like the easiest name ever, still ask them.
 You want to ensure 100% accuracy with this.
 Here is an example of what a guest intro looks like.